OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/deployed-env/overview.md

 # Deployed Environment / Overview

 This documentation discusses how StateCU should be deployed into an operational environment.
+It is important to keep this target in sight as the end result of software development.
+However, software development will occur using a version-controlled copy of files that is different than the deployed environment
+(see [New Developer Setup](../dev-new/overview) documentation for how to set up a new developer environment).
+Files from the developer environment can be installed to the deployed environment for local testing, and StateCU users that are not developers will only be working in the deployed environment.

 This documentation contains the following sections: